Tamworth, New Hampshire: Transportation

 The Carroll County Transit "Blue Loon" Public Route began operating in January 2012 and new, 16-passenger, wheelchair accessible buses are now rolling through the county.

 The Carroll County Transit system includes an all-day flex-route connector service that originates in Wolfeboro (Bus Route # 2), runs north along Route 28 to West Ossipee and continues north along Route 16, traveling to Conway, and North Conway (Bus Route # 1).
 The service is provided using two buses running in opposite directions (Bus Routes # 1 & 2).
 Additionally, a fixed-route connector operates twice a day between West Ossipee and Laconia (Route #3).
 Transfer between the bus routes takes place in West Ossipee.

 As of December 2012, the Concord Coach bus stop in West Ossipee is available.
-This route connects the region with destinations as far south as Boston and as far north as Berlin, New Hampshire.
+This route connects the region with destinations as far south as Boston and as far north as Berlin.

 Five New Hampshire State Routes cross Tamworth: